Rs.101for 1 vial(s) (2.5 ml Injection each)

 CONSULT YOUR DOCTOR

-Rabicip-IV Injection is probably unsafe to use during breastfeeding.
+Rabicip-IV Injection may be unsafe to use during breastfeeding.
 Limited human data suggests that the drug may pass into the breastmilk and harm the baby.
+It should be used only if the expected benefit outweighs the potential risk.
+Please consult your doctor.

 CONSULT YOUR DOCTOR